Active-pixel sensor: CMOS sensor

+Modern phone cameras require large amounts of processing (Computational Photography) To facilitate this while reducing power consumtion, hybrid bonding can be employed, to place DRAM below the image sensor, and a dedicated image signal processor (ISP) chip directly below it.
+Vertical stacking of the image sensor, DRAM and ISP reduces signal path length which in turn reduces power consumption.

 HV-CMOS

-HV-CMOS devices are a specialty case of ordinary CMOS sensors used in high-voltage applications (for detection of high energy particles) like CERN Large Hadron Collider where a high-breakdown voltage up to ~30-120V is necessary.
+HV-CMOS devices are a specialty case of ordinary CMOS sensors used in high-voltage applications (for detection of high-energy particles) like CERN Large Hadron Collider where a high-breakdown voltage up to ~30-120V is necessary.
 Such devices are not used for high-voltage switching though.
 HV-CMOS are typically implemented by ~10 μm deep n-doped depletion zone (n-well) of a transistor on a p-type wafer substrate.

 Comparison to CCDs

 APS pixels solve the speed and scalability issues of the passive-pixel sensor.
 They generally consume less power than CCDs, have less image lag, and require less specialized manufacturing facilities.
 Unlike CCDs, APS sensors can combine the image sensor function and image processing functions within the same integrated circuit.
 APS sensors have found markets in many consumer applications, especially camera phones.
 They have also been used in other fields including digital radiography, military ultra high speed image acquisition, security cameras, and optical mice.
 Manufacturers include Aptina Imaging (independent spinout from Micron Technology, who purchased Photobit in 2001), Canon, Samsung, STMicroelectronics, Toshiba, OmniVision Technologies, Sony, and Foveon, among others.
 CMOS-type APS sensors are typically suited to applications in which packaging, power management, and on-chip processing are important.
 CMOS type sensors are widely used, from high-end digital photography down to mobile-phone cameras.